 A new bundle of joy is an exciting time in a mother’s life; it is also one of the busiest times, so planning ahead is a wise thing to do before the child’s eventual arrival.
 In the midst of preparing for the birth, one frequently ignored or forgotten detail is the extra stress placed on the lower limbs during pregnancy.
 This can cause a number of issues, including pain, discomfort and problems with your balance.
 Addressing this early enables you to be more comfortable during your pregnancy.

 The most common experience is that of swelling, also known as oedema.
 Your body produces more blood and other bodily fluids to cater for the needs of the foetus, and the extra fluid frequently pools in the lower parts of your body due to gravity.
 Pregnant women may experience oedema in the hands, face, legs, ankles, and feet.
 Slight oedema is normal during pregnancy, however, sudden swelling can be an indicator of a condition called preeclampsia (pre-eclampsia).
-If you experience sudden swelling, please seek immediate medical treatment.
+If you experience sudden swelling, please seek immediate medical attention.

 Pregnancy also releases a hormone called relaxin, which is produced by the ovaries.
 It is an important hormone which prepares a woman’s body for childbirth by softening and widening the cervix, as well as relaxing the ligaments in the pelvis.
 However, relaxin also serves to loosen ligaments in your feet, causing the bones of the foot to spread.
 Due to this, a mother-to-be may find that her feet have enlarged, sometimes increasing by a whole shoe size; this effect is typically permanent, and feet size will not reduce after birth.
 The ligament laxity cause by relaxin could also cause or worsen pregnancy-related flat feet as the weakened foot structures and the increased weight results in the collapse of the foot arch.